willkim1126/Project-Foodie/README.md

 Moreover, after filtering through recipes that only include the healthy tags, 102 recipes were found to be healthy.

 ### Conclusion
-Out of 549 hypothesis test, we were able to reject the null hypothesis for 256 tags which are stored in the variable 'healthy tags'.\
+Out of 549 hypothesis tests, we were able to reject the null hypothesis for 256 tags which are stored in the variable 'healthy tags'.\
 \
-In other words out of 549 unique recipe tags, the hypothesis test identified 256 tags that are statistically significant in their association with being healthy.
+In other words out of 549 unique recipe tags, the hypothesis tests identified 256 tags that are statistically significant in their association with being healthy.
 These 256 “healthy tags” were then used to filter recipes, resulting in 102 recipes that exclusively consist of these healthy tags.
 This represents a small subset of over 2 million recipes analyzed.

 ## Framing a Prediction Problem